Nihal Seneviratne

+Nihal Seneviratne (29 May 1934 – 6 January 2026) was a Sri Lankan civil servant.
+He served as the Secretary General of Parliament from 1 August 1981 to 27 May 1994.

+Life and career

 Educated at the Royal College, Colombo and graduated with an LL.B. degree in law from the University of Ceylon, Peradeniya.
-His brother, Kirthi Nissanka, was a professor of Medicine and founder director of Sri Lanka's Postgraduate Institute of Medicine.
+His brother, Kirthi Nissanka Seneviratne, was a professor of Medicine and founder director of Sri Lanka's Postgraduate Institute of Medicine.

 Upon graduation he joined the office of the clerk of House of Representatives, and went on to become the Secretary General of Parliament.
 He was Secretary General and present at the parliament during the 1987 grenade attack in the Sri Lankan Parliament.

+Seneviratne died on 6 January 2026, at the age of 91.